 Campers and LITs are to stay in their cabin or tent after lights out, except to use the washroom facilities.
-Any camper or LIT found out of their cabin or tent after lights out will be dealt with appropriately, which may include dismissal from camp.
+It's important for safety that we know where campers are and that they are not roaming at night.
+We take this seriously.
+Any camper or LIT found out of their cabin or tent after lights out may, at the discretion of the Director, be dismissed from camp.